OpenDataServices/developer-docs/tools/github.md

 ## GitHub's protected branches

-We use GitHub's protected Branches feature for the master and live branches of CoVE
+We use GitHub's protected Branches feature for the master branch of CoVE, and most of our repositories.

 This means it is not possible to push directly to those branches - tests must pass on Travis before code can go in.
 If you try you get: